Plyraa/iskenderiye-kutuphanesi/README.md

 1. Navigate to the server directory.
 2. Navigate to the server directory and install the libraries required by Python with `pip install -r requirements`
 3. Launch the page with `flask run`

+## Start with template data
+1. Run `db_with_data.sql` file to create the schema and fill with some data and you are set.